slaFFik/buddypress-groups-extras/readme.txt

 * Fixed: Cleaned the object cache when group pages or set of fields are updated, props @boonebgorges.
 * Fixed: Made jQuery.migrate() a bit happier by switching from `.click()`/`.change()` to appropriate `.on()` calls.
 * Fixed: Improved security of template overrides for the front-end related screens.
+* Fixed: By default the first created page was displayed in group Pages front-end content area, instead of honoring the order defined on the Manage > Extras > All Pages screen.

 = 3.6.10 (06.12.2020) =
 * WordPress 5.6, BuddyPress 6.4 and PHP 7 compatibility.